microsoft/BuildTourHack/stories/2/231_Inking_Dial.md

 Requirements for this task:
 * Share an image from another Windows 10 App.
 The Knowzy app should appear as one of the options for Share Targets.
 * Display a XAML UI for sharing with the Knowzy app.
+* Enable Inking controls on the SharePage to allow the user to annotate the image.
-* Display a Toast that displays the image after the sharing operation has completed.
+* Display a Toast that displays the annotated image after the sharing operation has completed.

 Our research has found a starting point for the inking idea [here](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/pen-and-stylus-interactions )